moneyprotocol/engineering/README.md

 ## Money Protocol Overview

-Money Protocol is a collateralized debt platform.
-Users can lock up RBTC, and issue stablecoin tokens BPD to their own RSK address, and subsequently transfer those tokens to any other RSK address.
-The individual collateralized debt positions are called Vaults.
+Money Protocol operates as a platform for collateralized debt.
+Users have the ability to lock up RBTC and generate stablecoin tokens known as BPD, which are then transferred to any desired RSK address.
+These individual collateralized debt positions are referred to as Vaults.

-The stablecoin tokens are economically geared towards maintaining value of 1 BPD = \$1 USD, due to the following properties:
+To ensure stability, the Bitcoin Protocol Dollar or BPD tokens are designed to maintain a value of 1 BPD equal to $1 USD.
+This is achieved through the following mechanisms:

-1. The system is designed to always be over-collateralized - the dollar value of the locked Bitcoin exceeds the dollar value of the issued stablecoins
+1. The system always maintains an over-collateralized state, with the locked Bitcoin's dollar value exceeding that of the issued stablecoins.

-2. The stablecoins are fully redeemable - users can always swap $x worth of BPD for $x worth of RBTC (minus fees), directly with the system.
+2. Users have the option to fully redeem their stablecoins by directly exchanging $x worth of BPD for $x worth of RBTC, taking into account applicable fees.

-3. The system algorithmically controls the generation of BPD through a variable issuance fee.
+3. The generation of BPD is controlled algorithmically, utilizing a variable issuance fee.

-After opening a Vault with some Bitcoin, users may issue ("borrow") tokens such that the collateralization ratio of their Vault remains above 110%.
-A user with $1000 worth of RBTC in a Vault can issue up to 909.09 BPD.
+Once a user opens a Vault by depositing Bitcoin, they can issue tokens (referred to as "borrowing") while ensuring that their Vault's collateralization ratio remains above 110%.
+For example, if a user has $1000 worth of RBTC in their Vault, they can issue up to 909.09 BPD.

-The tokens are freely exchangeable - anyone with an Bitcoineum address can send or receive BPD tokens, whBitcoin they have an open Vault or not.
-The tokens are burned upon repayment of a Vault's debt.
+The BPD tokens are freely transferable, allowing anyone with a RSK address to send or receive them, regardless of whether they possess an open Vault.
+When a Vault's debt is repaid, the corresponding BPD tokens are burned.

-The Money Protocol system regularly updates the RBTC:USD price via a decentralized data feed.
-When a Vault falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.
+The Money Protocol system regularly updates the RBTC:USD price using a decentralized data feed.
+If a Vault's collateralization ratio falls below the minimum requirement of 110% (referred to as the MCR), it is considered under-collateralized and becomes susceptible to liquidation.

 ## Liquidation and the Stability Pool